Need to free up space on your Mac, but getting confused by the multitude of storage types — System, Other, Purgeable?

 To start reindexing, go to System Preferences > Spotlight and switch to Privacy tab.
 Next, hit ’+’ and add your drive to the list of folders you want to prevent from indexing.
 Reboot your Mac.
 Lastly, head back over to Spotlight settings and this time remove your drive from the Privacy list.
 This will launch Spotlight indexing which may temporary slow down your Mac until it the process is completed.
 Upon completion you should see a more accurate up-to-date information about your storage.

 For those of you whose storage problems won’t get solved by reindexing — download MacFly Pro to sweep your system from unwanted files.
-Head to Cleanup tab after launching the app and hit ’Scan’ under System.
+Head to Cleanup section after launching the app, select System and hit ’Scan’.
 Once that’s done, click Review files to choose what you want to remove, and then ’Clean’.

 Other storage is by far the most confusing of the bunch.
 The only explanation provided by Apple regarding Other files is that these are the files “that your Mac doesn't recognize as belonging to any other category”.
 This explanation obviously leaves a lot of room for additional interpretation.
 Plug-ins, extensions, files within disk images, archives, virtual machine hard drive, Windows Boot Camp partitions, etc. are all up there with the files that OS X, supposedly, considers as Other.

 Fortunately, macOS Sierra and above do a better job of classifying such files through Storage Management tool.
 On the contrary, the tool doesn’t do well at cleanup of those files.